craftninja/tutorials.gschool.it/source/wip_ruby_basics.md

   2. She will only respond to you if you shout (type in all capitals).
 So, she won't say 'HUH?!' if you type in all capitals.
   3. If you shout, she can hear you, or at least she thinks she can and responds 'NO, NOT SINCE 1938!'
   4. To make your program more believable, have grandma shout a different year each time; maybe any year at random between 1930-1950 (this part is optional, so maybe we won't use it to avoid stubbing random)
-  5. You can't stop talking to grandma until you say 'BYE!'

 2. 99 Bottles of Beer
-  1. Write a program that calculates that prints out the lyrics to the song starting with 99 bottles all the way until 0 bottles.
+  1. Write a program that calculates that prints out the lyrics to the song starting with 99 bottles all the way until 0 bottles, when you tell it to 'Sing!'

 3. Guessing Game (this one may be tricky because we have to stub random on the tests...let's look for 5 others to see if we need this one.
 Another option is to give them the code needed to get the random number to start with so we can stub it properly in the tests)
     1. The program calculates a random number between 1 and 10 when it starts and stores it in a variable.
 (Figure out how to stub random in the tests.)